-B.1.1 Partner identity Partner role in the project

-Partner Lead partner

-Abbreviated name of the organisation

-Name of the organisation in original language

-Name of the organisation in english

-Department / unit / division SLO EN

-Legal and financial information Type of partner ¥

-Legal status ×

-VAT number (or other identifier)

-s your organisation entitled to recover VAT based on national legislation for the activities implemented in the pr Yes Partly No oject?
+B.1.1 Partner identity Partner role Partner Lead partner Abbreviated name of the organisation Name of the organisation in original language Name of the organisation in english Department / unit / division Legal and financial information Type of partner n.a.
+Legal status VAT number (or other identifier) Is your organisation entitled to recover VAT based on national legislation for the activities implemented in the project?
+Yes Partly No

-Other identifier number

-Other identifier description SL EN